 CEWP officially kicked off during the 6th World Water Forum in Marseille on 14 March 2012.
 Ministry of Water Resources of the People’s Republic of China and the Presidency of the Council of the European Union, represented by the Danish Minister of the Environment launched CEWP by signing of a Joint Statement.

-CEWP is led by two concurrent secretariats hosted by the Chinese Ministry of Water Resources and the Finnish Ministry of Agriculture and Forestry (representing the EU and its member countries) respectively.
+CEWP is led by two concurrent secretariats hosted by the Chinese Ministry of Water Resources and the Portuguese Ministry of Environment and Climate Action (representing the EU and its member countries) respectively.
 CEWP is supported by the EU and the People's Republic of China.
 The EU is funding the cooperation through Partnership Intrument and through co-funding of the EU member states participating the platform.

 CEWP Work Programme 2018-2019 provides an overall framework for the development and implementation of CEWP.
 It presents the objectives and activities of CEWP for the coming years.